pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 #### 3. Export IdP metadata

-Once you have configured Pactflow as a Service Provider, please export your metadata (as XML) or provide an externally accessible URL to us by contacting support at <a href="mailto:support@pactflow.io">support@pactflow.io</a>.
+Once you have configured Pactflow as a Service Provider, please export your metadata (as XML) or provide an externally accessible URL to us by contacting support at support@pactflow.io.

 ### Examples